Skip to main content

 #

-Stay in: Psyrri or near Gazi Why: Walk home from bars, lively evening scene
+Stay in: Psyrri or near Gazi Why: Walk home from the bars at 3 AM.
+No taxi math required.

 Upscale Trip